PopCap/midiTurtle/README.md

 restart will rest everything as if you just clicked load.
 Finally, if you would like to save the created image, simply click export and a .png file of the image will be saved in the same folder that the program is contained in.

-Known bugs in the prgram are
+Known bugs in the program are associated with the export button.
+Currently it exports the file to the bin folder within the jar when it is exported which is not accessible from the executable jar.